raganwald/raganwald.github.com/_posts/2021-01-09-invertible-functions.md

 };
 ```

 Now we have a small pair of invertible functions, each of which is wrapped in some ceremony to apply them.
-We'll rafactor the ceremony next.
+We'll refactor the ceremony next.

 ### refactoring to folds and unfolds